devanooga/devanooga.com/_pages/coc.md

   - {:#privacy-chat-logs-politics} `#politics` - 7 days
   - {:#privacy-chat-logs-sandbox} `#sandbox` - 1 day
 - {:#privacy-admin-email} All administrators have access to the <admin@devanooga.com> e-mail address.
+- {:#privacy-donations} All donations are publicly tracked on our meta repo in our financial reports, this includes who donated and how much.